Updated July, 2013

 The Author: David Brydon blogs at Barcelona, Spain.
 News, insights and tips.

 The Catalan Capital of Barcelona is a popular destination for families and the city has plenty to offer the kids.
 Restaurants are open long into the night and it’s common to see Spanish children out later than other European cities.
 Here are my top ten attractions for children, but in no particular order.

-No visit to the city is complete without a stroll down this famous boulevard.
+No visit to the city is complete without a stroll down this famous and wonderful boulevard.
 Starting at Plaça Catalunya and stretching down to the port, children and adults alike are treated to flower sellers, animal stalls, painters, artists, human statues and street performers.
 A must for everyone.

 The city is flanked by two mountains, and Montjüic is the one looking over the sea.
 There are two cable car rides from Montjüic – one which crosses the sea over to Barceloneta and the beach, and the second which transports you up to the old castle.
 Both offer great views of the city sprawling below and are a sure-fire hit with the kids.